Maltese vs Lhasa Apso: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Health coverage requirements diverge between Maltese and Lhasa Apso based on their genetic health profiles.
 Maltese is predisposed to Dental Issues and Joint Issues, making coverage for hereditary conditions essential.
-Lhasa Apso's risk factors (Orthopedic Conditions and Other Health Concerns) require different policy features.
+Lhasa Apso's risk factors (joint and skeletal conditions and hereditary conditions including potential eye, dental, and metabolic issues) require different policy features.
 Wellness coverage value also differs: Maltese's low-moderate (30 minutes daily) activity level versus Lhasa Apso's moderate demands mean different injury risk profiles.
 Compare lifetime insurance costs carefully—the difference between insuring Maltese versus Lhasa Apso over their respective lifespans of 12-15 years and 12-15 years can total thousands of dollars.
 This ongoing cost difference is a material factor in the total ownership comparison.

 Long-Term Commitment Assessment